Holiday rental cottages and stately house on a private island in Scotland

 Until the middle of the 18th century, Eilean Shona was populated with a number of crofters.
 The main house was a small hunting lodge owned, in the middle of the 19th century, by the seafaring Captain Swinburne.
 He collected numerous types of pine on his travels and established what became one of the most diverse Pinetums in Europe.
 At the end of the 19th century, Robert Lorimer, who planned much of Edinburgh's New Town, was commissioned by the island's owner, a Mr. Thompson, to remodel the main house, doubling its size.

-In the 1930's Eilean Shona was given to Lady Howard De Walden as a wedding present by her future husband.
-During this period numerous improvements to the island, particularly to the grounds and gardens, were made in the first half of the 20th century by the De Walden family.
+In the 1930s Eilean Shona was given to Lady Howard De Walden as a wedding present by her future husband.
+During this period numerous improvements to the island, particularly to the grounds and gardens, were made by the De Walden family.

-Since then, the island has been owned by three families and has belonged to the Devereux-Branson family since 1995.
+Since then, the island has been owned by three families and has belonged to Devereux-Branson family since 1995.